 We may collect and hold personal information about you, that is, information that can identify you, and is relevant to providing you with the services you are seeking.

-The kinds of information we typically collect include name, gender, address, Australian state of residence, phone number, age group, email address, and/or other information relevant to providing you with the services you are, or someone else you know is, seeking.
+The kinds of information we typically collect include name, gender, address (only if you place an order), Australian state of residence, phone number (only if you place an order), age group, email address, and/or other information relevant to providing you with the services you are, or someone else you know is, seeking.

 Purpose of collection